RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Possible to apportion the price to clear and severable obligations.
       -  Customer receives benefit as each divisible obligation is performed.
     - GEC Marconi Systems Pty Limited v BHP Information Technology Pty Limited (2003) 128 FCR 1
       - [704] (iii) The question whether a contract or an obligation is entire or is, in contrast, divisible, is a question of construction: ...
 Hoenig v Isaacs ... .
-While building contracts ... have commonly been regarded, prima facie, as entire or “lump sum” contracts ... such contracts commonly provide to the contrary by, for example, apportioning the consideration:
+While building contracts ... have commonly been regarded, prima facie, as entire or "lump sum" contracts ... such contracts commonly provide to the contrary by, for example, apportioning the consideration:
   - MATTER OF CONSTRUCTION
     - The contract may provide for full payment after 4th delivery but the contract may still be divisible.
     -